Devesh-Ghai/World-Happiness-Report-Analysis/README.md

    - Cleaned dataset used in the app.
 4. **`World Happiness Report Analysis (EDA).ipynb`**:
    - EDA and visualization of Cleaned dataset.
+5. **`2015.csv,2016.csv,2017.csv,2018.csv,2019.csv`**:
+   - The dataset has been initially cleaned and organized in Excel, and then used for further exploratory data analysis (EDA)

 ---